TheQooseGoose/TheQooseGoose/README.md

 - Anti-crowding.
 When seeking cover, prevent AI from crowding into a single spot.
 If no nearby cover is available, crouch in place.
 - Morale.
 If the AI squad takes too many casualties too quickly or loses their officer, squads will either be fearful and rout (and later despawn), or be invigorated and bayonet-charge.
 - Behavioral differences based on enemy faction.
 One faction might have AI that is hyper-aggressive, whereas another faction might rely on stalking and ambushes.
 - LOTS of VA.
-Keep the AI shouting.
+Keep the AI shouting orders.
+- Formations???
+Ex: March in column (Patrol), 'L' formation (combat)
+- Out of ammo?
+Seek cover! -> Reload -> Continue (AI will not stand out in the open while it does not have ammunition with which to defend itself).

 ### Known Bugs
 -